1975 Atlantic hurricane season: Retirement

-The name Eloise was later retired.
+On account of severe damage associated with the storm, the name Eloise was later retired.
+Due to the naming lists changing in 1979, no replacement name was selected.

 Season effects

-This is a table of the storms in the 1975 Atlantic hurricane season.
-It mentions all of the season's storms and their names, landfall(s), peak intensities, damages, and death totals.
-Deaths in parentheses are additional and indirect (an example of such being a traffic accident or landslide), but are still related to that storm.
-The damage and death totals in this list include impacts when the storm was a precursor wave or post-tropical low, and all of the damage figures are in 1975 USD.
+This is a table of all of the storms that formed in the 1975 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1975 USD.